- Dental Education

 D. Douglas Miley, DMD, MSD

 The Center for Advanced Dental Education at Saint Louis University offers a thirty six month program in the specialty of Periodontics that leads to a Master of Science in Dentistry (Research) degree.
-Didactic and clinical education in Graduate Periodontics occurs at the host institution, Saint Louis University, as well as at the Implant Center and the main clinic at Southern Illinois University School of Dental Medicine in Alton, Illinois.
+Didactic and clinical education in Graduate Periodontics occurs at the host institution, Saint Louis University, as well as at the affiliate site, Southern Illinois University School of Dental Medicine in Alton, Illinois.

 The focus of the training program is threefold: an extensive and comprehensive clinical experience involving diagnosis and treatment of patients representing a wide variety of periodontal problems ranging in complexity; the didactic core and specialty education that encompass the biomedical sciences as well as clinical concepts; and research related to the discipline of periodontology.